Builtin Functions and Constants¶

 // ✅

-, you cannot mix Int and Float64 inputs:
+As with +, you cannot mix Int32 and Float64 inputs:

 1 + 1.0